Main Content

 Grades 4-13

-The club meets virtually every second Wednesday of the month from 7 to 8:30 p.m. and shoots at a private range in Freehold monthly from March to June & September to December.
+The club meets virtually the third Wednesday of the month from 7:30 to 8:30 p.m. and shoots at a private range in Freehold monthly from March to June & September to December.